vistrcm/statcollector/README.md

 # statcollector
 Simple web interface to mongo.
 Can save records for now.
-May be useful for analytics.
+May be useful to collect analytics data.

+**Does not provide any interface to get data for now.**

 ## interface
+Main endpoint is `/{collection_name}` for example `/users/`.

+POST requests to this endpoint accepts json data.
+Application annotates data with timestamp and saves into corresponding collection.

 ## usage example
 Here short explanation how to start service and add data to the collections.